WEPS-womeninecon/Webpage/events.md

   - markup
 ---

   * WEPS has organised many events since its creation.
-In Last event, in October 2022, we organised a discussion leaded by Hélène Périvier, author of _"L'économie féministe"_.
+In October 2022, we organised a discussion led by Hélène Périvier, author of _"L'économie féministe"_.
 This event was a success as it gathered many young economists from all over the Paris area.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------